 Still, some of the legal controls discussed here, such as possible restrictions on a driver’s license and procedures for securing disability parking placards, may be especially relevant for older drivers.

-Time limits: All drivers must renew in person every four years.
+Time limits: All drivers must renew in person or by mail every four years.

 Vision test: Required at renewal.
 DPS personnel will conduct a test free, but if more accurate reports are needed, additional testing from an outside optometrist or ophthalmologist may be required and recorded in a Visual Screening Report.

 Written test: May be required at the discretion of DPS personnel.

 Road test: May be required at the discretion of DPS personnel.

 The DPS can place restrictions or conditions on a person’s driver's license to ensure safe driving.
 The most common restriction for older drivers is to require glasses or corrective contact lenses.

 In Oklahoma, other common requirements the DPS may impose include: